 The Board of Directors is the company's decision-making body, with the exception of matters reserved for the Annual General Meeting either by law, decree or the articles of association.
-Its main goal is to ensure the company's long-term success, in accordance with the interests of all the third-party stakeholders essential for achieving this goal, namely shareholders, customers, suppliers and other creditors.
+The Board's main goal is to ensure the company's long-term success, in accordance on the one hand with the interests of all the third-party stakeholders essential for achieving this goal, namely shareholders, customers, suppliers and other creditors, and, on the other, with the public service obligations that it assumes.
 With this in mind, the Board of Directors identifies the strategic challenges and risks faced by the company, defines the company's values, its strategy, the level of risks that it is comfortable taking as well as its key policies, along with monitoring the running of the business.
+The intermunicipal company ORES Assets and its subsidiary ORES have had a "mirror" Board of Directors.

-In view of the introduction of "mirror" Boards of Directors between the intermunicipal company, ORES Assets, and ORES, in accordance with article 13 of the ORES articles of association, the composition of this body comes about at the proposal of ORES Assets.
-It must be in line with the Walloon legislation relating to intermunicipal companies and more specifically with article L1523-15 of the CDLD, as amended in article 14 of the articles of association of ORES Assets.
-The Board of Directors is composed of twenty members of different sexes, of whom 13 members (2/3) represent the municipal shareholders and must, as such, be municipal representatives.
-The other seven represent the IPFs and may (or may not) be municipal representatives).
+In accordance with article L1523-15 of the CDLD, as set out in Article 14 of the ORES Assets Articles of Association, the Board of Directors is composed of twenty members of different sexes, of whom 13 members (2/3) represent the municipal shareholders and must, as such, be municipal representatives.
+The other seven represent the IPFs and may (or may not) be municipal representatives.
 The members of the Board of Directors are distributed as follows: